Learn How Crude Oil is Refined into Useful Petroleum Products

 Did you know?
 Crown Oil has its roots in kerosene which used to be the default domestic heating oil.
 Our founder, Harry Greensmith was known around Bury and Heywood as ‘Harry Lamp Oil’ when he used to sell fuel for kerosene lamps door-to-door as far back as 1928.

-Petroleum diesel, that is to say, ULSD (EN 590) diesel for diesel-engined automobiles and BS 2869 gas oil Grades A2 gas oil and D grade gas oil for agricultural machinery and heating applications, has a versatile range of applications, so there are different grades for different tasks.
+Petroleum diesel, that is to say, the diesel used for ULSD (EN 590) DERV diesel for diesel-engined automobiles and BS 2869 gas oil Grades A2 gas oil and D grade gas oil for agricultural machinery and heating applications, has a versatile range of applications, so there are different grades for different tasks.
 Add to this, diesel is seasonally adjusted to provide optimal low-temperature performance (our fuel specification guide explains this in greater detail).

 Diesel fuels condense over a range of boiling temperatures – around 250°C to 350°C.